 Ideas for books and reading

-Here are some books that feature numbers and counting:
+Here are some books that feature numbers, counting, shapes and sizes:

 - The very hungry caterpillar by Eric Carle